brasskazoo/alsephina/NOTES.md

 As a Player I want to create a new Player so that I can play the game

-[x] Player starts with 1 home system
+[x] Player starts with 1 colonised home system
 [x] Player starts with 3 unexplored systems

 # Scenario: I can explore star systems